syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Connectivity.md

 {% endhighlight %}
 **List of Dependency Libraries**

-Next we need to add the below mentioned dependency libraries into your Web Application.
-These libraries could be found in GAC (Global Assembly Cache) in your machine.
+Add the following dependency libraries into your Web Application.
+You can find these libraries in GAC (Global Assembly Cache) in your machine.

 To add them to your Web Application, right-click on **References** in Solution Explorer and select **Add Reference**.
-Now in the `**Reference Manager**` dialog, under **Assemblies > Extension**, the below mentioned Syncfusion libraries are found.
+Now in the `**Reference Manager**` dialog, under **Assemblies > Extension**, the following Syncfusion libraries are found.

 * Syncfusion.Compression.Base
 * Syncfusion.Linq.Base